briangasca/cse15l-lab-reports/lab-report2.md

 ---
 **1st Example**
 ---
-After using the path `http://localhost:4050/add-message?s=hello!&user=bgasca`, this is what the webpage displayed:
+After using the url `http://localhost:4050/add-message?s=hello!&user=bgasca`, this is what the webpage displayed:
 * The method that was called was the `handleRequest` method from the `Handler` class.
 * The `main` method was also used to start the server earlier. `handleRequest` takes an argument `url` of the `URI` class, meaning it's just taking the url as a parameter, which in this case is `http://localhost:4050/add-message?s=hello!&user=bgasca`.
 * Many fields were changed:
+- `path` is defined as `/add-message?s=hello!&user=bgasca`
 - `user` was changed to `bgasca`,
 - `message` was changed to `hello`,
 - `stored[0][0]` was changed to reference `user`